 If you are struggling with adult ADHD, it may seem like a constant, ongoing struggle.
 But, with the help of a licensed psychologist like Dr. Cassidy Blair of Blair Wellness Group, there is hope.
 You don’t have to deal with ADHD alone.

-At Blair Wellness Group, we have more than 15 years of experience providing Beverly Hills and the surrounding areas with counseling, therapy, and other treatments for ADHD, anxiety, depression, and other disorders.
+At Blair Wellness Group, we have more than 15 years of experience providing Beverly Hills and the surrounding areas with counseling, treatment, and other treatments for ADHD, anxiety, depression, and other disorders.
 We utilize evidence-based treatment approaches to meet the specific needs of each client.
 Contact us today to learn more about us and schedule a consultation for adult ADHD.